 DateTime.AddMinutes() Method in C#

-The DateTime.AddMinutes() method in C# is used to add the specified number of minutes to the value of this instance.
-It returns the new DateTime.
+The DateTime.AddMinutes() method in C# is used to add the specified number of minutes to the value of a DateTime instance.
+It returns a new DateTime object representing the calculated time without modifying the original instance.

 Syntax